Malien/Malien/README.md

 ### What's on my mind right now? 🧠
 I want to help out a friend to make his pet-project, meanwhile learning rust and gaining experience in back-end stuff.
 Want to make some personal rig upgrades (I really need a new desk).
-Would love to participate in some open source project. (_dunno how and when to start_) Looking forward to writing some iOS apps.
+Would love to participate in some open source project. (_dunno how and where to start_) Looking forward to writing some iOS apps.

 ### My TODO list 📝